Finding Eigenvalues the Rupert Way: Extending the two dimensional method

 \begin{mydef} Given a dynamical system

-let $Y = Y_1 \wedge \cdots \wedge Y_k\in \Lambda^k(\mathbb{C}^n)$.
-The associated \textbf{ $A^{(k)}$ system} on $\Lambda^k(\mathbb{C}^n)$ is generated by
+let $Y = Y_1 \wedge \cdots \wedge Y_k\in \Lambda^k\left(\mathbb{C}^n\right)$.
+The associated $\mathbf{A^{(k)}}$\textbf{ system} on $\Lambda^k\left(\mathbb{C}^n\right)$ is generated by

-\end{mydef} \begin{remark} By equation (\ref{eq:A^k}) it is clear that the eigenvalues for the $A^{(k)}$ system corresponding to the $A$ system are the sums of all $k$-tuples of eigenvalues for $A$.
-Thus for $A^{(k)}$, there is a unique eigenvalue of largest positive real part given by the sum of all eigenvalues with positive real part, including geometric multiplicity. \end{remark}
+\end{mydef} \begin{remark} By equation (\ref{eq:A^k}) it is clear that the eigenvalues for the $A^{(k)}$ system are the sums of all $k$-tuples of eigenvalues for $A$.
+Thus for $A^{(k)}$, there is a unique eigenvalue of largest positive real part given by the sum of all eigenvalues with positive real part, including multiplicity. \end{remark}